-In honor of former director Carol Hollenshead’s twenty-year tenure at the Center for the Education of Women, CEW created the Carol Hollenshead Award for Excellence in Promoting Equity and Social Change.
-Awardees are faculty and staff (either an individual or a group) whose sustained efforts have resulted in greater equity in regard to gender, race, class, age, disability, gender identity, or sexual orientation.
+In honor of former director Carol Hollenshead’s twenty-year tenure at the Center for the Education of Women, CEW+ created the Carol Hollenshead Inspire Award for Excellence in Promoting Equity and Social Change.
+Awardees are faculty, staff, and students (either an individual or a group) whose sustained efforts have resulted in greater equity with regard to gender, race, class, age, disability, gender identity, or sexual orientation.

-The nominees must be affiliated with the University of Michigan.
-However, the focus of their efforts may be either within or beyond the university.
-Honorees will be those who, like Carol, have proven that social change is possible through persistent hard work and who realize that one person can make a lasting difference.
+Applicants must be affiliated with any University of Michigan campus, however, the focus of their efforts may be either within or beyond the university.
+Honorees will be those who, like Carol, have proven that social change is possible through persistent hard work and who demonstrate that one person can make a lasting difference in their communities.

 - Sustained effort and demonstrated outcomes in achieving greater equity in this community or beyond

 - Creativity in devising strategic approaches to advocacy and problem solving

 This award is given at the fall CEW+ Annual Advocacy Symposium: Creating Change Through Introspection, Dialogue, and Action where each recipient will participate on a panel with other award recipients.
 Before the symposium, each recipient will submit a recorded lightning talk about their work.
 In addition, each recipient will lead a 90-minute workshop once during the academic year as a component of the CEW+Inspire Initiative focused on supporting wellness while creating social change.
 The intent of Inspire workshops is to highlight the authentic journeys of social change leaders, spotlighting them as role models for others aspiring to work towards social change and to provide skills training to enhance well-being and a sense of interconnectedness.

 Questions about or assistance with the application process may be directed to Doreen Murasky at firstname.lastname@example.org.

 Click here to view all of the lightning talks in the full recording of the symposium.